 Associate Professor (Theory and Composition)

-Dr. Ravenscroft is the Chair of the Society for Music Theory's Committee on the Status of Women.
 Her teaching in the area of theory and analysis includes core theory courses, Renaissance counterpoint, Schenkerian analysis, and advanced analytical courses on such topics as Schubert's later compositions, and contemporary American music.
-She currently holds the position of Associate Dean (Studies) in the Faculty of Arts & Science.

 Dr. Ravenscroft currently holds the position of Associate Dean (Teaching and Learning) in the Faculty of Arts and Science.
 She has developed a second area of research activity in the field of teaching and learning in higher education, and has presented papers and given workshops at national and international pedagogical conferences.
 She is the principal investigator in a longitudinal research study assessing student engagement and learning in high-enrolment blended courses, and a co-investigator in a learning outcomes assessment project.